Old World Christmas at the Osthoff

 "It's 80 percent German and Polish here, though there are still some of us French-Canadians around," said Michelle Maurer of nearby New Holstein.

 Maurer is an anomaly at the market, selling necklaces of crystal and glass beads she makes herself.
-But her elegant, $16 necklaces sell well, and she keeps getting invited back.
+But her elegant, inexpensive necklaces sell well, and she keeps getting invited back.

 "I love this show," she said.
 "I see stuff I've never seen before.
 The beer garden is nice, and I love the evergreen smell.
 By now, we all know each other.
 It's like a tribe of gypsies."

-By mid-morning on the first Saturday of the market, the weekend crowds begin to arrive, and, sure enough, Vaclav and Nadia Cinadr's booth is mobbed with people snapping up fragile glass baubles at bargain prices.
+By mid-morning on the first Saturday of the market, the weekend crowds begin to arrive.
+Sure enough, Vaclav and Nadia Cinadr's booth is mobbed with people snapping up fragile glass baubles at bargain prices.

 "I put out so much, people can't leave without buying something," Nadia Cinadr says with glee.
 "We have so much fun here."